kachan1208/hello-world/README.md

 }
 ```

-Once Recipients initialized a PFS Chat, they can communicate.
+t, they can communicate.
 User then uses session chat id to encrypt the message.

 ```swift